Cosmicnomicon/miniature-goggles/README.md

 The same way any other problem gets solved: description of patterns and a clear path for recreating consequences.
 If I assume that I either know nothing or know the wrong things, using tools which correctly describe events and teach me to recreate the situations
 I need to in order to win, then the tools provided here *should* course correct me (or anyone else) over time through repeated use.
-So... let's start with nothing but a few tools for gathering information anywhere:
+But first I need to define what a tool actually is and what it's for.
+So... let's start with that.

+> A tool is a bounded system that, when applied to a situation in its domain, extracts information or structure useful for explanation or action.

+**Each tool transforms specific inputs (such as in-game states, opponent behaviors, or internal triggers) into structured outputs like evaluations,**
+**action suggestions, or mental state updates.
+The goal is to make unpredictable or complex situations explainable and navigable under pressure.**
+**Tools are designed to:**

+*Operate within a clearly defined domain*
+*Produce useful representations, even with very little time* *Leave room for ambiguity (“blank space”) to support creativity* *Be composable — they interact with each other to form adaptive systems* *Fail visibly and non-catastrophically, enabling correction*

+If this definition of a tool is good enough... then we need tools to start with for gathering information from the massive set of unknown unknowns in front of us now:

 1. **Displace the Frame**
 Typically useful for redirecting someone who thinks they know a good set of tools for gathering information.
 This means give up what you think is